David Knauss, Co. D, 153rd Pennsylvania Volunteers

-Soon after David Knauss was born, his father Levi Knauss bought some land in Northampton County, Pennsylvania, where he spent his boyhood days on the family farm.
-Farmland was being sold in 80 acres plots, and it was good bottom land.
+Soon after David Knauss was born, his father, Levi Knauss, bought some land in Northampton County, Pennsylvania.
+There he spent his boyhood days on the family farm.
+Farmland was being sold in 80 acres plots, and it was good bottomland.

 Early Northampton County

 Levi and a neighbor, Jonah Godfreed, bought one plot together and broke it up into two farms.
 David grew up with Jonah’s only son.
-Since he was a very large baby when he was born, his father gave him the name, Chunky.
+Since he was a huge baby when he was born, his father gave him the name Chunky.

 A tintype was made by creating a direct positive on a thin sheet of metal coated with a dark lacquer or enamel.
 One or more hardy, lightweight, thin tintypes could be carried conveniently in a jacket pocket.
 They became very popular in the United States during the American Civil War.

-The entire 80 acres was as well-known to them as each other’s face.
+The entire 80 acres were as well-known to them as each other’s face.
 They learned how to hunt and fish and survive in the forest.
 Together, they found the best trout fishing holes in the stream that separated their two properties.
 The wild game was plentiful, and the fishing was always good.
-They gathered mushrooms in the spring, as well as acorns for making Chicory (chic-o-ree) in the fall and traded them in town.
+They gathered mushrooms in the spring and acorns for making Chicory (chic-o-ree) in the fall and traded them in town.

-This was a rural farming community and all the children in the neighborhood went to the same one-room schoolhouse.
+This was a rural farming community, and all the children in the neighborhood went to the same one-room schoolhouse.
 David and Chunky had many friends from families of different backgrounds.
-The Indian children from the Delaware tribe that went to the school were younger than David, but the boys taught them many things about surviving alone in the woods.
-The older boys loved to listen to the younger ones tell stories about their families’ life-experiences as Native Americans.
+The Indian children from the Delaware tribe that went to the school were younger than David.
+Still, the boys taught them many things about surviving alone in the woods.
+The older boys loved to listen to the younger ones tell stories about their families’ life experiences as Native Americans.